kimpham54/vuejs-tutorial-elagconf2022/README.md

          2. methods
          3. watch
          4. beforeMount hook
-6. start going through the first default HelloWorld.vue component, and start to modify it to do what we want to do: something that ingests a csv, gets the coords, and show them on a leaflet map
+6. start going through the first default HelloWorld.vue component, and start to modify it to do what we want to do:
+   a.  something that ingests a csv KIM
+   b. gets the coords PASCAL
+   c. and show them on a leaflet map PASCAL
-7. also show how you can debug and see what's going on using the vue console tool and the normal console tool
+9. also show how you can debug and see what's going on using the vue console tool and the normal console tool PASCAL
-8. FIRST COMPONENT show how to import a package that will process the csv.
-The example csv for this tutorial can be found there: https://docs.google.com/spreadsheets/d/1ByRVJa_B0Zf0_IlQPki94OsKfodlNZbJ4wtOj4XLRgM/edit?usp=sharing
+10. FIRST COMPONENT show how to import a package that will process the csv.
+The example csv for this tutorial can be found there: https://docs.google.com/spreadsheets/d/1ByRVJa_B0Zf0_IlQPki94OsKfodlNZbJ4wtOj4XLRgM/edit?usp=sharing KIM

-9.  add tailwind.css into the mix for a bit of styling
-10. SECOND COMPONENT show how to import the vue3 leaflet component
+12. SECOND COMPONENT show how to import the vue3 leaflet component PASCAL
-11. LAST PIECE: import axios to tie it all together: show how to go through the csv import loop, call geonames, and create the markers that will be displayed on the map
+13. LAST PIECE: import axios to tie it all together: show how to go through the csv import loop, call geonames, and create the markers that will be displayed on the map
-12. if time left: add more functionalities, such as popups on markers, Q&A
+14. if time left: add more functionalities, such as popups on markers, Q&A PASCAL
+16.  add tailwind.css into the mix for a bit of styling PASCAL & KIM

 ## Project setup
 ```
 install node global